-How to Get Rid of Silverfish Naturally Using Lavender Oil
+Lavender Essential Oil to Get Rid of Silverfish

-For some reason Silverfish are repelled by the scent and will stay away.
+For some reason, silverfish are repelled by the scent and will stay away.
 This method may not last forever, but it will be enough to clear them out and keep them at bay for months.
-It may even wipe them from your home.
+It may even eliminate them from your home.

 Proportion of Lavender Oil to Water

 This amount works perfectly for wiping down walls and spraying onto the carpet.
-It is safe as it does not contain chemicals that other insect replants seem to include.
-The process of getting rid of these pests is not easy though and will take some time and commitment.
+It is safe as it does not contain chemicals that other insect repellents seem to include.
+The process of getting rid of these pests is not easy, though, and will take some time and commitment.

-- My first step was take everything out of my wardrobe.
-This is a massive task in itself, but if you are going to do a job it needs to be done right, or it just wont work.
+- My first step was to take everything out of my wardrobe.
+This is a massive task in itself, but if you are going to do a job, it needs to be done right, or it just won't work.
 Silverfish hide in everything.
 This includes taking everything out of boxes and inspecting the contents.
-I had some wine glasses left in the box stored away and opened the untouched box to find some Silverfish nestled in the glasses with little black dots (eggs!).
-If you find clusters of what looks like dirt, it may actually the eggs.
+I had some wine glasses left in the box stored away and opened the untouched box to find some silverfish nestled in the glasses with little black dots (eggs!).
+If you find clusters of what looks like dirt, it may actually be the eggs.

 I followed up with these steps about six months later.
-Whilst I still found the odd few Silverfish, it was nothing to what I had found the first time.
+Whilst I still found the odd few silverfish, it was nothing compared to what I had found the first time.
 Also, I had no more damaged items in my wardrobe, which was a relief.
-Ever since, I make sure to re-do this method once a year and rarely if ever do I find any.
+Ever since, I make sure to re-do this method once a year, and rarely, if ever, do I find any silverfish.

 - Make it a habit to spray some lavender oil around the skirting boards or cupboard doors to refresh the scent and keep those nasties away in between your big cleanings.